Pflanz/JapanGenericDrugExpenditureAnalysis/README.md

 ## Limitations

-* NDB Open Data includes only the top 100 drugs by annual volume for each fiscal year.
+* NDB Open Data does not include all drugs by annual volume for each fiscal year.
 * Drug composition varies across fiscal years.
 * Analyses are based on aggregated administrative data rather than patient-level records.
 * Expenditure-based indicators were used; utilization measures such as DDDs were not included.